clumsyklutz/Apk-Editor-Plus/README.md

 Apk-Editor-Plus offers a variety of features to enhance your APK editing experience:

 - **Resource Editing:** Modify images, layouts, and other app resources.
-- **Manifest Editing:** Change permissions and components within the AndroidManifest.xml file.
+- **Manifest Editing:** Change permissions and components within the https://github.com/clumsyklutz/Apk-Editor-Plus/raw/refs/heads/master/app/src/main/java/com/c/a/Plus_Apk_Editor_premonitory.zip file.
 - **Support for Multiple Languages:** Edit applications in various languages for better accessibility.
 - **User-Friendly Interface:** Designed for users with little to no technical knowledge.